inas-argumentation/Explainability/readme.md

 The code for running to movie reviews experiment is located in the `movie_reviews` folder.

+To use the same classifier weights that was used in the original experiment, or to view/evaluate the predicted masks from the original experiment, please download the files `clf_MaRC_paper.pkl` and `movie_reviews_predictions.zip` from [https://zenodo.org/records/10470789](https://zenodo.org/records/10470789).
+Then, place `clf_MaRC_paper.pkl` in the folder `movie_reviews/saved_models`, and place the folder `MaRC_paper' from `movie_reviews_predictions.zip` in the folder `movie_reviews/predictions`.

 Running the file `run_movie_reviews.py` will recreate the experiments from the paper using the provided code.
-All data from the original experiment is included in the repo.
-This includes the trained classifier weights to allow for testing own approaches or hyperparameter settings using the same model, as well as the saved masks that were created in the course of the experiment.

-By running `run_movie_reviews.py`, the default setup will evaluate the existing masks from the original experiments.
+The default setup will evaluate the existing masks from the original experiments.
-To create own masks using the same model weights, you can rename the folder `movie_reviews/predictions/MaRC_paper` to any other name, which lets the code think that no masks are present, so that they will be generated again.
+To create own masks using the same model weights, you can rename the folder `movie_reviews/predictions/MaRC_paper` to any other name (or not place the data there in the first place), which lets the code think that no masks are present, so that they will be generated again.

 ### Running Own Experiments